Convergence analysis of stochastic higher-order majorization-minimization algorithms: Introduction

 \textbf{Content}.
 The paper is organized as follows.
 In section 2 we introduce notations and some generalities.
 Then, in section 3 we formulate the optimization problem and our algorithm.
 In section 4 we provide a convergence analysis for the nonconvex case.
-For convex problems we derive local convergence rates in section 5.
-Finally, section 6 presents some preliminary numerical experiments.
+For convex problems we derive convergence rates in section 5.
+Finally, section 6 presents some preliminary numerical experiments on convex and nonconvex applications.